 - Ignore enquiries and not listen to feedback or criticism that can, in the long run, aid with the improvement of your business.

 - Not be open minded to other ways and be afraid of trying out new things.

 - Solely focus on a single platform or channel to promote your business.

-- To publish content without a specific purpose behind it and focus on quantity rather than the quality of the message you are delivering to your target audience.
+- Publish content without a specific purpose behind it and focus on quantity rather than the quality of the message you are delivering to your target audience.

-- Only talk about the idea of improvements that can be made for products and services rather than implementing these thoughts into actions.
+- Only talk about the idea of improvements that can be made to your products or services rather than implementing these thoughts into actions.

 - The use of only basic metrics